iluwatar/java-design-patterns/mute-idiom/README.md

 > The Mute Idiom design pattern suppresses the handling of trivial or non-critical exceptions to simplify code.

 **Programmatic Example**

+In the following Java code example, we demonstrate the Mute Idiom by muting non-critical exceptions during the resource management process.
+This approach ensures error handling does not interrupt the main logic.

 The Mute Idiom is a design pattern that is used to simplify error handling by muting exceptions that are deemed non-critical or expected in specific contexts.
 This pattern is particularly useful in multithreaded or complex control flow environments.